chaoge525/soafee_demo/documentation/validations.rst

 in `Running the Tests`_.

 On an EWAOL virtualization image, the container engine test suite is available for execution on both the Host and the VM.
+In addition, as part of running the test suite on the Host, an extra test will be performed which logs into the VM and runs the test suite on the VM also, thereby reporting any failures as part of the Host test suite execution.

 The test suite is built and installed in the image according to the following bitbake recipe within ``meta-ewaol-tests/recipes-tests/runtime-integration-tests/container-engine-integration-tests.bb``.

-Currently the test suite contains two top-level integration tests, which run consecutively in the following order.
+Currently the test suite contains three top-level integration tests, which run consecutively in the following order.

 | 1. ``run container`` is composed of four sub-tests: